chesterwizzle/Haikuverse/README.md

 This section outlines the journey of data and user interactions through the Haikuverse application, providing a clear understanding of how user actions trigger specific, often asynchronous, data flows and processes across the client, backend functions, and database services.

 *   **App Startup and User Initialization (`main.dart`):**
-    * The application launch triggers the `main()` function...
-The root `MyApp` widget uses a `FutureBuilder` to run the `_getInitialRoute` logic once.
-This check validates the user's session, verifying their Firebase Auth state, EULA acceptance, and active subscription status before directing them to the correct screen (`/auth`, `/eula-acceptance`, `/subscription`, or `/home`).
-A separate `authStateChanges` listener handles background data synchronization, such as subscribing to or unsubscribing from Firestore data streams when the user's login state changes during an active session.
+    * The application launch triggers `main()`, which initializes services and providers.
+The root `MyApp` widget sets up named routes and immediately displays an `AuthWrapper` widget.
+This wrapper performs a critical, one-time check by validating the user's Firebase Auth state, EULA acceptance, and active subscription status.
+Based on this check, it navigates the user to the correct initial screen (`/auth`, `/eula-acceptance`, `/subscription`, or `/home`) using `pushReplacementNamed`, preventing screen flicker on sign-out.
+Once the user is in the main `AppShell`, a separate `authStateChanges` listener manages background data synchronization, subscribing to or unsubscribing from Firestore data streams.

 *   **Authentication Flow (User Onboarding & Login - `AuthScreen`, `VerificationScreen`, `EulaAcceptanceScreen`):**
     *   This flow is now orchestrated primarily within `AuthScreen` to handle the multi-step user onboarding process.